Practicality or Prestige – the 10% car

 If last week was all about the technological future of our cars, this week we’ll make a trip back in time and explore less of the thrill of technology, and more of the thrill of driving in its purest sense.
 We’ll do so by looking a bit closer at an absolute legend among hot hatches: the Peugeot 205 GTI.

-A brilliant design that has aged very well!
+A brilliant design that has aged really well!

 Except teaching us to be careful with whom we lend our beloved cars to, the story also highlights another fact which contributed to the 205’s early demise in the above case, namely that it’s a light car with correspondingly thin and light parts.
 It weighed in at less than 900 kgs and as I’ve written about previously on this blog, a low weight is the best recipe for good handling and speed – but not a good one if you plan to crash.